tsaiweiwu/arch/kraken2.md

 ### Building Kraken2 database

-- LOADING KRAKEN/BRACKEN MODULES
+- Get an interactive job
+  $ interact -p shared -N1 -n16 -t 240

+- Loadi Kraken2/Bracken modules

   $ ml kraken2/2.1.2
   $ ml foss/2023a
   $ ml Bracken/2.9-GCCcore-10.3.0

-- CREATING DIRECTORY YOU WANT TO BUILD THE KRAKEN DATABASE
+- Create a directory to build the database

   As an example, here, I've created a folder named "database_kraken2"
   $ cd ~/
   $ mkdir database_kraken2
   $ cd database_kraken2/

--  BUILDING KRAKEN2 DATABASE (it takes few hours for library=bacteria)
+- Build Kraken2 database (it takes few hours for library=bacteria)

    First, we're creating variables for each parameter (just to have a clearer view)
    $ LIBRARY=bacteria